CrashCringle12/RIGHTS/README.md

    * You can't use any peripherals or humans as an aide while playing any of the charts. i.e. NO TETRIS DANK STRATS JONX JONES

 # Venue Information

 There's a convenience store with drinks and snacks in the same building as the machine.

 There's an all-you-can-eat Buffet above the room we're having the tournament.
 It's kinda pricey, dinner is ~$15 for non students and lunch is ~$12

-If you get hungry, there is a lot of food downtown which is about a 5 minute walk.
-There is a Sheetz downtown now as well.
+If you get hungry, there is a lot of food downtown which is about a 5 minute walk. **There is no longer a sheetz immediately downtown** 🥲.
+However, there are still plenty of other stores to explore.
 Feel free to get food whenever you want, as long as you can get back in time for your match.
 You can bring food back towards the venue, but **please clean up after yourself** and throw your trash away.

 The machine is now permanently located in Rec Room (formerly, we used to move it into this room from another area in the same building).
 There should be enough space to hangout and watch.
 At worst you can sit on peoples' laps or something.

 # Hotels / Housing / Transportation

 There are quite a few hotels which are fairly close by.
 A lot of the people who went to Penn State have graduated but there are still a few people who may have housing.
-I'll get more information and post it here sometime later.
-In the meantime, feel free to ask me any questions.
+If you're looking to carpool, seek housing, or have any questions about housing/hotels/transportation feel free to drop a message in the #housing-and-transport channel in the discord.
+Feel free to also PM me any questions.

 The closest airport is the University Park Airport which is like a 5–10 minute drive from campus.
 It's also a fairly small airport.